nkdAgility/azure-devops-migration-tools/README.md

 ## Change Log

+- 13.2 - Added [ExportUsersForMapping](https://nkdagility.com/learn/azure-devops-migration-tools/Reference/v1/Processors/TeamMigrationContext/) to export a json file with a list of users ready for a field mapping.
 - 13.1 - Update all NuGet packages to latest version.
 - 13.0 - Update to .net 7.0 with all dependancies.
 Focus on documentation improvements to support future updates.
 - 12.1 - Make embedded images regex lazy